-Another type of heat pump is a geothermal pump.
-Geothermal pumps use the temperature of the earth to heat or cool your home.
+Another type of heat pump is a geothermal system.
+Geothermal heat pumps use the temperature of the earth to heat or cool your home.
 The perks of a geothermal heating system is that it’s energy-efficient, quiet and has no harmful emissions.

 Boiler Heating Systems

 Boilers convert stored water to steam.
-The steam created heat your home using baseboard radiators, or “radiant heat” floor systems.
-Boilers, like a regular furnace, typically use gas, electricity, propane or oil to function.
-In addition to heating your home, boilers may also provide hot water.
+The steam created heat your home using baseboard radiators, or “radiant” floor heating.
+Boilers, like a regular furnace, typically use a type of fuel.
+The fuel options for boilers are gas, electricity, propane or oil.
+In addition to generating heat for your home, boilers may also provide heated water.

 Radiator Heating Systems

 Radiators are typically found in older homes and are sealed metal containers.
 They often work with a boiler to heat your home — although some contain electric coils.
 Steam from the boiler circulates to the radiator, where the metal then heats up and radiates throughout the room.

 These systems include both heating and air conditioning units and are often installed on the roof of your home or on a slab to the side of your house.
 Packaged units use gas or electricity to heat and cool your home and have ductwork connected through the roof or exterior wall to distribute air throughout your home.